Skip Navigation

 National Health Care for the Homeless Council.
 2021.
 Oral health and behavioral health in patients experiencing homelessness.
 Nashville, TN: National Health Care for the Homeless Council, 8 pp.

-Annotation: This report discusses the impact of behavioral issues on the oral health of people experiencing homelessness (PEH) and how behavioral health and oral health professionals can work together to address behavioral health and oral health issues in this population.
-The report discusses the prevalence of behavioral issues and oral diseases among PEH, barriers to accessing health care in this population, consequences of behavioral issues and oral diseases, access to care, access to coordinated care challenges, recommendations for behavioral health and oral health integration, and the impact of the COVID-19 pandemic on health care delivery.
+Annotation: This report provides information about the relationship between oral health and behavioral health among people experiencing homelessness (PEH).
+It discusses the impact of behavioral illness on oral health and how behavioral health professionals and oral health professionals can work together to address problems.
+It offers background on behavioral health and oral health and addresses the relationship between the two, the prevalence of behavioral health issues and oral disease in PEH, barriers to accessing health care among PEH, consequences of behavioral health issues and oral disease, access to health care among POH, and COVID-19’s impact on health care delivery.

 Contact: National Health Care for the Homeless Council, P.O.
 Box 60427, Nashville, TN 37206-0427, Telephone: (615) 226-2292 Fax: (615) 226-1656 E-mail: [email protected] Web Site: http://www.nhchc.org Available from the website.